maheshsabnis/net5srk/readme.md

 		- Hints:
 			- STore Policies for Role in Database
 			- STore then in json file and load it using File MIddleware
 3. Modify the Exception Filter to Log the Requests in the Database in LogTable.
-This table will have following columns
+This table will have following columns  (Today)
 	- LogId
 	- CurrentLoginName
 	- RequestDateTime